The bottom line

 For maintenance teams, that means the alert lands in the CMMS, not in an email.
 For supply chain teams, it means the replenishment recommendation appears in the planning tool, not in a BI dashboard.
 For quality teams, it means the production hold is triggered automatically, with the supporting data attached, not communicated via a report that someone may or may not read before the next batch runs.

-Organisations that close the last mile consistently - that define the operational response before the analytics build, and integrate the insight into the workflow where the decision happens - are the ones in the 13% that Gartner describes as reaching production impact.
+Organisations that close the last mile consistently — that define the operational response before the analytics build, and integrate the insight into the workflow where the decision happens — are the ones in the 13% that reach production impact.
 The 87% are not building worse models.
 They are building better dashboards that nobody acts on.

 The gap between insight and action isn't a technology problem - it's a process design problem.
 Who sees this insight?
 When?
 What are they expected to do with it?
 The organisations that close the analytics last mile define the answers to those questions before they build the dashboard, not after.